onucharles/onucharles.github.io/_pages/about.md

   - /about.html
 ---

-I'm the founder and CEO of [Ubenwa](http://ubenwa.ai/), where we build AI solutions that facilitate timely access to care.
-[Roseline AI](https://www.roseline.ai/), is an autonomous voice agent that helps patients get care faster, while reducing the burden on medical staff.
-Previously, through research partnerships with children's hospitals across 3 continents, we developed [Nanni AI](https://nanni.ai/), a voice-based infant health app that has reached half a million users across every country in the world.
+I'm the founder and CEO of [Ubenwa](http://ubenwa.ai/), on a mission to facilitate timely access to care using voice AI.
+Through research partnerships with children's hospitals across 3 continents, we developed [Nanni AI](https://nanni.ai/), the first AI that interpretes infants' needs and health using only the sound of their cry.
+Nanni AI has served half a million users across every country in the world.

-Ubenwa is backed by VCs [Radical Ventures](https://radical.vc/) and [AIX Ventures](https://www.aixventures.com/).
-Our other investors include AI leaders: Jeff Dean, Yoshua Bengio, Hugo Larochelle, and Marc Bellemare.
+Our latest product, [Roseline AI](https://www.roseline.ai/), is an autonomous voice agent that helps patients get care faster, while reducing the burden on medical staff.
+Roseline handles tens of thousands of calls monthly for Canadian healthcare organisations.
+We are backed by VCs [Radical Ventures](https://radical.vc/) and [AIX Ventures](https://www.aixventures.com/).
+Other investors include AI leaders: Jeff Dean, Yoshua Bengio, Hugo Larochelle, and Marc Bellemare.

 I completed my PhD in AI at [Mila](https://mila.quebec/en/person/charles-c-onu/) and [McGill University](https://cs.mcgill.ca/), focusing on neural transfer learning, domain adaptation, and model compression.
 I had the privilege of working with some of the field’s leading minds, including [Doina Precup](https://en.wikipedia.org/wiki/Doina_Precup), [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio), and [Joelle Pineau](https://en.wikipedia.org/wiki/Jo%C3%ABlle_Pineau).
 In 2019, I received the [Vanier Fellowship](https://vanier.gc.ca/), Canada’s most prestigious doctoral award.